 Facebook uses so-called web tracking methods on this page.
 Please be aware that Facebook may use your profile information to evaluate your habits, personal relationships or preferences.
 We have no influence on the processing of your data by Facebook.

-We operate an official Twitter page under the URL https://twitter.com/openPetition on the basis of Art.
+We operate an official X page under the URL https://twitter.com/openPetition based on Art.
 6 Para.
 1 lit. f GDPR.
-We never collect, store or process personal data of our users on this site.
-Furthermore, no other data processing is carried out or initiated by us.
-The tweets you enter on Twitter will be published by Twitter and will never be used or processed by us for any other purpose.
+We do not collect, store or process personal data of our users on this site at any time.
+Furthermore, we do not carry out or initiate any other data processing.
+The tweets you enter on X will be published by X and will not be used or processed by us for any other purposes at any time.

-Twitter uses so-called web tracking methods on this site.
-Please be aware that Twitter may use your profile information to evaluate your habits, personal relationships or preferences.
-We have no influence on the processing of your data through Twitter.
+X uses so-called web tracking methods on this site.
+Please be aware of this: It cannot be ruled out that X will use your profile data, for example to evaluate your habits, personal relationships or preferences.
+We have no influence on the processing of your data by X.

 Your rights as a user

 right to information: You have the right to request confirmation as to whether personal data concerning you are being processed; if this is the case, you have a right of access to this personal data and to the information specified in Article 15 of the GDPR.
 Start data information

 Right to correction: You have the right to immediately request the correction of incorrect personal data concerning you and, if necessary, the completion of incomplete personal data.

 Right of deletion: You have the right to request that personal data concerning you be deleted immediately if one of the reasons listed in Art.
 17 GDPR applies in detail, for example if the data are no longer required for the purposes pursued.
 Delete openPetition account